4GeeksAcademy/python-beginner-programming-exercises/exercises/00-Welcome/README.md

 2. How to create and call variables.
 3. How to concatenate strings.
 4. How to use loops and if statements.
-5. How to combine and use all these concepts.
+5. How to combine and use all these concepts in different ways.

+Please click on the `Next Exercise →` button on the top right to proceed to the first challenge.

 ## Contributors